If you’re selling a service of personal training, target market research is something that should be at the top of your list.

 Though these are all different people, they all have common factors that make them fit into your target market and you can be the solution to reach their goals.

-This personal trainer specialises in working with women with PCOS, but recognises that there are many different reasons why somebody with the condition might want help from a PT.
+Infinity Performance are experts in PCOS Personal Training, and they recognise that "no woman with PCOS is the same".
+They also acknowledge that there are many different reasons why somebody with the condition might want help from a PT.

-Thus, though her target audience is ‘women suffering with PCOS’ the individual goals of each person (or avatar when planning) can be different.
+Thus, though their target audience is ‘women suffering with PCOS’ the individual goals or needs of each person (or avatar when planning) may be different.

 By planning out each ‘avatar’ and client type, you can target your market much more specifically and in turn, more successfully.
-As you can see in the areas we have highlighted, she states that some members focus on losing weight and others want to cope with stress or fertility.
+Some areas that their PCOS clients might want to focus on include losing weight, combating chronic fatigue, coping with stress, or fertility.

 These are profiles you could make that all fit into your personal training target market.
-For example, though her overall target market is:
+For example, though their overall target market is:

 “Women with PCOS”